-> Michael Wynell-Mayow comments: "This region has a fantastic wealth of art stored away in private homes and collections, sometimes without the owners' even realizing it.
-Many artworks have emerged at our appraisal days that are held regularly in the Oxford area, as well as at our Oxford saleroom.
-We are constantly impressed by some of the breathtaking works that we source here for sale, including paintings, jewelry, furniture, silver, Asian and Russian art, virtually everything across the art spectrum."
+Michael Wynell-Mayow comments: "This region has a fantastic wealth of art stored away in private homes and collections, sometimes without the owners' even realising it.
+Many artworks have emerged at our valuation days that are held regularly in the Oxford area, as well as at our Oxford saleroom.
+We are constantly impressed by some of the breathtaking works that we source here for sale, including paintings, jewellery, furniture, silver, Asian and Russian art, virtually everything across the art spectrum."

 A selection of local finds sold in London include: